NicMcPhee/ice-repos/README.md

   courses have a dependency with a potential security concern.

-[Archiving a single repository via the GitHub web interface](https://docs.github.com/en/repositories/archiving-a-github-repository/archiving-repositories) is reasonable enough, but archiving dozes of repositories by hand is _incredibly_ tedious and really not feasible.
+[Archiving a single repository via the GitHub web interface](https://docs.github.com/en/repositories/archiving-a-github-repository/archiving-repositories) is reasonable enough, but archiving dozens of repositories by hand is _incredibly_ tedious and really not feasible.
 It's pretty clear that [this is doable via the GitHub API](https://docs.github.com/en/rest/repos/repos), though, so I'd like to